 The most emblematic feature of the park is the Ventisquero Colgante or 'hanging glacier.'
 Spilling off the top of a cliff, the glacier contrasts dramatically with the rocky cliff face and surrounding forests.
 If the weather allows, you can hike the 3km path up to the viewpoint.
 The forest trail to get there is lovely, but the view from the top is the real star, with more or less eye level views of the glacier on the far side of the valley.
 For those who don't feel energetic, there is a boat along the lagoon from where you can see the glacier.

-Return south to Coyhaique and on past the airport to come to the beautiful national reserve of Cerro Castillo.
+Drive south past the airport to come to the beautiful national reserve of Cerro Castillo.
 In total today's drive is around four hours.
 The landscape gets increasingly dramatic as the day goes on and you approach your destination.
 The village of Cerro Castillo is a very modest place, but with an anything but modest mountain range towering over it.
 See ancient cave paintings and, if you are feeling energetic, you can hike up to the viewpoint over the Cerro Castillo lagoon and Ibañez river valley.
-Stay overnight in a modest but welcoming hotel in Cerro Castillo.
+Stay overnight in a more basic but welcoming hotel in Cerro Castillo.

-Chile Chico sits in the rain shadow of the Andes which is what gives it a relatively dry and sunny climate.
-The nearby mountains of Jeinimeini create a second rain shadow which makes parts of the reserve resemble deserts of the north of Chile.
-The 7km loop in the reserve is a truly wonderful hike, one of the most varied and unexpected you will find anywhere.
-A rocky gorge leads up to a low mountain pass from where you have lovely views back towards the blue waters of the lake.
+Chile Chico sits in the rain shadow of the Andes which gives it a relatively dry and sunny climate.
+The mountains of Jeinimeini create a second rain shadow which makes parts of the reserve resemble deserts of Northern Chile.
+The 7km loop is a truly wonderful hike, one of the most varied and unexpected you'll do.
+A rocky gorge leads up to a low mountain pass from where you have lovely views towards the blue waters of the lake.
 On the far side of the pass, you find some of the oldest cave paintings in the region.
-This is an unmissable day of walking, take a picnic, and enjoy the peace and quiet of this great corner of Aysén.
+This is an unmissable day of walking - take a picnic, and enjoy the peace and quiet.